Edith-xx/Channel-Robust-UAV-RFFI/README.md

 ## Publication Status

 > [!IMPORTANT]
 > This manuscript has been submitted to **IEEE Wireless Communications Letters** and has **not yet been formally published**.
 The title, method description, experimental results, and citation information may be updated during the review process.
-Please do not cite this work as a published IEEE article at this stage.

 ## Overview